nextflow-io/nextflow/docs/dsl2.rst

 A workflow definition which does not define any name is assumed to be the main workflow and it's implicitly executed.
 Therefore it's the entry point of the workflow application.

+.. tip:: An alternative workflow entry can be specifying using the `-entry` command line option.

 Modules
 =======